GoogleChrome/web.dev/src/site/content/en/fast/codelab-imgix/index.md

 ### View the code

 - View `views/index.html`, you'll notice that the only element on the page is a single `<img>` with a `src` attribute defined as `https://assets.imgix.net/unsplash/hotairballoon.jpg`.
 - If you were to inspect this image, you would see that it is 5184 pixels wide and nearly 1.5 MB.
-That’s way too massive of an image to serve to small devices.
+That's way too massive of an image to serve to small devices.

 ### Improve the code

 As mentioned in [Serve responsive images](https://web.dev/serve-responsive-images/#the-%22srcset%22-attribute), you can use the `srcset` attribute to instruct the browser to download different-sized images depending on screen size.

 Under the `images` directory, you can see three images: `hotairballoon-large.jpg`, `hotairballoon-medium.jpg`, and `hotairballoon-small.jpg`.
-The three images are exactly the same, except they’ve been manually resized in an image-editing application and saved at 1200, 750, and 400 pixels wide, respectively.
+The three images are exactly the same, except they've been manually resized in an image-editing application and saved at 1200, 750, and 400 pixels wide, respectively.

 - Click **Remix to Edit** to get an editable version of the code.
 - Replace the original `<img>` element in your `index.html` to use these three instead: